Hope. Help. Freedom!

 Interestingly, the addicted person is the individual who usually most desires freedom.
 But getting that process started and knowing where to go and what to expect can hinder people’s honest intentions to obtain freedom from their addiction.
 Sexual “acting out” behaviors that are done in secret can create severe isolation, guilt, and shame.
 Such feelings can lead to depressed thoughts and a sense of alienation from others.
 Talking to others is essential.

 It takes COURAGE to actively step in a new direction!
-And I applaud those who take this freeing step of bravery.
+We applaud those who take this freeing step of bravery.

 We Need Others